Uni fabrics – solely and exclusively

 Until the mid-19th century, the range of colors available for textiles was very limited, as dyeing fabrics was a complex process and special additives were required for certain colors, which were difficult to obtain and therefore expensive.
 At that time, plain colors were the norm among the population, predominantly eggshell white, ocher, and beige, the natural colors of wool, linen, and hemp.
 Onion skins, beetroot, carrots, blueberries, elderberries, and spinach were used to add some color to the fabrics, but they were still predominantly monochrome, as industrial textile printing is still a young art, only about 60 years old, and color-woven textiles came at a price and were reserved for the wealthy upper classes.

-However, the epitome of plain textiles was snow-white linen bed linen, which was bleached in the sun on the riverbank after being washed in the river.
-Incidentally, it is still quite difficult to dye textiles white, which is why the easier option is often taken of removing all color from the fabric.
-Although white bed linen is the classic choice when it comes to plain fabrics, plain fabrics in all possible color spectrums have long been timelessly fashionable companions in clothing, but also in household textiles such as bed linen.
-The dominance of just one color has an almost magical effect.
-Plain fabrics can be calming, but also exciting.
+The epitome of plain textiles, however, was snow-white linen bed linen, which was bleached in the sun on the riverbank after being washed in the river.
+Incidentally, it is still quite difficult today to dye textiles a solid white, which is why the simpler approach is often taken: stripping the fabric of all colour.
+Whilst white bed linen is the quintessential classic among plain fabrics, plain fabrics in every possible colour spectrum have long been timeless fashion staples in clothing, as well as in home textiles such as bed linen.
+The dominance of a single colour has an almost magical effect.
+Plain fabrics can have a calming effect, but they can also be stimulating.

 A neatly made bed with a red duvet, matching red and navy blue pillowcases, a white pillowcase, and a dark blue headboard, set against a light-colored wall—Uni Stoffe provides style and comfort, exclusively for your bedroom.